OhadSlutzky/Ex04_Menu/README.md

 # Ex04_Menu
-A menu managing class
+A menu managing class for console menus.
-An excersize in Delegates and Interfaces in C# language
+An excersize in Delegates and Interfaces in C# language.